BlockableInc/wealth-e-contracts/Specifications.md

 # Crowdsale Contract

 The crowdsale contract is for the presale and full public sale.
-The presale will last until March 4th or until the equivalent of $10 million in ETH is raised.
+Presale tokens are distributed manully by the contract owner.
-The full public sale will end April 30th or when the equivalent of $30 million in ETH is raised.
+The full public sale exchanges tokens for ETH.

 ## Key Dates